Seay Reserves Policies for Faculty

 Faculty who are interested in learning more about Copyright and Fair Use are encouraged to consult Georgia Harper's (University of Texas, Austin) excellent Web site as well as MLA’s Copyright for Music Librarians.

-PROWL is the College’s online classroom platform.
+Canvas is the College’s online classroom platform.
 It includes an electronic counterpart to the traditional library print reserve system.
-Students can access online readings through PROWL in a digitized format – 24/7 – from anywhere with an Internet connection and web browser.
+Students can access online readings through Canvas in a digitized format – 24/7 – from anywhere with an Internet connection and web browser.
 The system is password protected to restrict access to CC students, with access to class readings further limited to those enrolled in the class.
-A link to PROWL can be found HERE.

-What types of materials can be placed on PROWL?
+What types of materials can be placed on Canvas?

 Materials placed on electronic reserves must follow fair use best practices, respecting U.S. copyright law.
 See the section on Copyright Basics and Library Reserve Policies above.
-Some examples of PROWL materials include:
+Some examples of Canvas materials include:

 - Links to full-text journal articles from databases the Library subscribes to

-- Print materials (including book chapters, articles), which are scanned by the library staff and then placed on PROWL
+- Print materials (including book chapters, articles), which are scanned by the library staff and then placed on Canvas

 - Links to Internet sites